Hoverboarding dentist convicted of Medicaid fraud in Alaska

 ANCHORAGE, Alaska (AP) — An Alaska dentist, who gained notoriety after he was seen in a video riding a hoverboard and pulling teeth, was convicted Friday of defrauding the Alaska Medicaid program.

-Seth Lockhart was convicted of 46 counts, including felony medical assistance fraud and scheming to defraud, and misdemeanor counts of illegally practicing dentistry and reckless endangerment, prosecutors said.
+Seth Lookhart was convicted of 46 counts, including felony medical assistance fraud and scheming to defraud, and misdemeanor counts of illegally practicing dentistry and reckless endangerment, prosecutors said.

 The conviction followed a five-week bench trial before Anchorage Superior Court Judge Michael Wolverton, who said in a written finding that he found the state’s evidence “simply overwhelming.”

-He also said Lockhart’s own text conversations were persuasive.
-Friends had asked Lockhart how he got away with some of his practices.
+He also said Lookhart’s own text conversations were persuasive.
+Friends had asked Lookhart how he got away with some of his practices.

-“Dr. Lockhart responded, in effect, that unless someone was standing right next to him at the time, no one would ever know,” Wolverton wrote.
+“Dr. Lookhart responded, in effect, that unless someone was standing right next to him at the time, no one would ever know,” Wolverton wrote.

 The judge also convicted Lookhart’s corporation, Lookhart Dental LLC, which did business as Clear Creek Dental, of 40 criminal counts.

-Lockhart’s office manager, Shauna Cranford, previously pleaded guilty to medical assistance fraud as part of a plea agreement.
+Lookhart’s office manager, Shauna Cranford, previously pleaded guilty to medical assistance fraud as part of a plea agreement.

-Lockhart in 2014 was a new dentist who took a job working for two established dentists.
+Lookhart in 2014 was a new dentist who took a job working for two established dentists.
 He was to be paid either $240,000 a year or 30% of the money he brought in, whichever was higher, assistant attorney general Eric Senta said.

 Cranford persuaded Lookhart to offer intravenous sedation to Medicaid patients as an alternative to less costly anesthesia.
 The cost of IV sedation generally is not included in a patient’s $1,150 annual limit for non-emergency dental procedures.